bvbohnen/x4-projects/extensions/sn_mod_support_apis/documentation/Simple_Menu_API.md

 #### Helper Consts

-In the egosoft backend, there is a "Helper" module which defines many constants used in the standard menus such as colors, fonts, etc. Arguments may optionally be given as a string matching a Helper const, eg. 'Helper.color.brightyellow'.
-A selected list of possibly useful helper consts follows.
+In the egosoft backend, there is a "Helper" module which defines many constants used in the standard menus such as fonts, etc. Colors are available in lua through the Color global, with fields defined in the libraries/colors.xml mapping entries (but the color entries are not accessible).
+Arguments may optionally be given as a string matching a Helper const, eg. 'Helper.standardFontBold', or a Color const, eg. 'Color.row_separator_white'.
+A selected list of possibly useful helper consts follows (and may be out of date with the current patch).

 * Font related
   - Helper.standardFontBold = "Zekton bold"